-In summary, the battle was contested by a flying column led by Prince Rupert that left the besieged City of Oxford late on 17th June 1643 and an informal collection of parliamentarian cavalry, billeted in and around Thame, and hastily assembled early on the morning of 24th June in response to news of Rupert’s raid.
+In summary, the battle was contested by a flying column led by Prince Rupert that left the besieged City of Oxford late on 17th June 1643 and an informal collection of parliamentarian cavalry, billeted in and around Thame, and hastily assembled early on the morning of 18th June in response to news of Rupert’s raid that was still in progress.

 The main engagement began when Prince Rupert, whilst in the process of escorting prisoners and looted livestock back into Royalist Oxford, chose to turn and fight his parliamentarian pursuers in a corn field not far from the village of Chalgrove.
 During this relatively brief engagement the royalists routed their disorganised pursuers.
 The parliamentarian survivors fled.
 Hampden was wounded at an early stage in this action.
 He rode off the battlefield to Thame where he died six days later.